 - USAV assists with programming for teams from economically disadvantaged areas and at-risk populations through Starlings Volleyball Clubs USA.

 - USAV partnered with the American Volleyball Coaches Association (AVCA) and National Federation of State High School Associations (NFHS) to produce an online coaching course specifically for high school coaches in 2009.

-- Karch Kiraly, current assistant coach with the USA Women’s team, is the only gold medal winner in both indoor (1984 and 1988) and beach (1996).
+- Karch Kiraly, current head coach with the USA Women’s team, is the only gold medal winner in both indoor (1984 and 1988) and beach (1996).

-- 2008 Olympic Gold medal winner Lloy Ball is a 4 time Olympian as was 2008 Olympic Silver medalist Danielle Scott-Aruda is a five-time Olympian.
+- 2008 Olympic Gold medal winner Lloy Ball is a four-time Olympian while 2008 and 2012 Olympic Silver medalist Danielle Scott-Aruda is a five-time Olympian.

-- Volleyball enthusiasts can subscribe to USA Volleyball media releases on National Teams, High Performance, Juniors and other news information via a free e-mail delivery system.
+- Volleyball enthusiasts can subscribe to USA Volleyball fan newsletter, media releases on National Teams, High Performance, Juniors and other news information via a free e-mail delivery system.
+Click here to subscribe.

 - USAV’s Web site – www.usavolleyball.org – is a key source of information that has multiple updates per day.
 The site is listed as the #1 most visited website through the USOC portal of www.teamusa.org with traffic of over a million page views monthly.

 - USAV has an active and engaging social media platform (@USAVolleyball).
 To like us on Facebook, click here.
 Follow us on Twitter at @USAVolleyball.
 Other active accounts are Instagram, Google+, Snapchat, Pinterest and YouTube.